-- 107. Fannie Mae's and Freddie Mac's agreement to the Sweep Amendment did not purport to create and issue any other class or series of Fannie Mae or Freddie Mac stock, nor did it purport to be an increase in the authorized or issued amount of any other class or series of Fannie Mae or Freddie Mac stock.
+- 109. Fannie Mae's and Freddie Mac's agreement to the Sweep Amendment did not purport to create and issue any other class or series of Fannie Mae or Freddie Mac stock, nor did it purport to be an increase in the authorized or issued amount of any other class or series of Fannie Mae or Freddie Mac stock.
 Rather, the Sweep Amendment that Treasury and the Agency imposed in August 2012 was described simply as an amendment to the terms of the Senior Preferred Stock that Fannie Mae and Freddie Mac had issued to Treasury in September 2008.
-Accordingly, the amendment, alteration, and repeal of the terms of the Certificates via their agreement to the Sweep Amendment was not exempt from the two-thirds vote requirement set forth in the Certificates. - 108.
+Accordingly, the amendment, alteration, and repeal of the terms of the Certificates via their agreement to the Sweep Amendment was not exempt from the two-thirds vote requirement set forth in the Certificates. - 110.
 In addition to their explicit terms, inherent in the Certificates was an implied covenant by Fannie Mae and Freddie Mac, and the Agency (pursuant to the Recovery Act) to deal fairly with the stockholders and to fulfill the issuers' contractual obligations in good faith.
-This covenant required the Agency not to take actions that would violate the stockholders' reasonable expectations regarding their dividend and liquidation rights. - their conservator) would not completely nullify its contractual dividend and liquidation rights in exchange for no meaningful consideration from Treasury.
-683 Capital also had reasonable expectations that the Companies and the Agency (as their conservator) would not exercise their discretion regarding dividends and liquidation preference in bad faith with the purpose of harming the Junior Preferred stockholders.
-And 683 Capital had a reasonable expectation that the Companies would be operated at a profit for the benefit of all stockholders; that the Companies would exercise their discretion to pay dividends in good faith; that the Companies would not self-liquidate to avoid and eliminate stockholders' liquidation rights; and that even if the Companies were liquidated (or put on a path to liquidation), the Junior Preferred stockholders would receive their pro rata distributions in accordance with the established priority scheme, without the Treasury being given 100% of all surplus value no matter how large.
+This covenant required the Agency not to take actions that would violate the stockholders' reasonable expectations regarding their dividend and liquidation rights. - 111.
+Plaintiffs had a reasonable expectation that the Companies and the Agency (as their conservator) would not completely nullify their contractual dividend and liquidation rights in exchange for no meaningful consideration from Treasury.
+Plaintiffs also had reasonable expectations that the Companies and the Agency (as their conservator) would not exercise their discretion regarding dividends and liquidation preference in bad faith with the purpose of harming the Junior Preferred stockholders.
+And Plaintiffs had a reasonable expectation that the Companies would be operated at a profit for the benefit of all stockholders; that the Companies would exercise their discretion to pay dividends in good faith; that the Companies would not self-liquidate to avoid and eliminate stockholders' liquidation rights; and that even if the Companies were liquidated (or put on a path to liquidation), the Junior Preferred stockholders would receive their pro rata distributions in accordance with the established priority scheme, without the Treasury being given 100% of all surplus value no matter how large.

-683 Capital Had Reasonable, Investment-Backed Expectations
+Plaintiffs Had Reasonable, Investment-Backed Expectations